vitaly-los/vim/shortcuts.md

 ```

 ```
     w        jump by start of words (punctuation considered words) e        jump to end of words (punctuation considered words) b        jump backward by words (punctuation considered words) 0 (zero) start of line
     ^        first non-blank character of line
     $        end of line
     G        bottom of file
     gg       top of file
     E        jump to end of words (no punctuation)
     W        jump by words (spaces separate words)
     B        jump backward by words (no punctuation)
     #G       goto line #
     #gg      goto line #
     :132     go to line 132
 ```
-INSERT MODE
+### Insert Mode ###
 ```
 Ctrl-h      " delete one character
 Ctrl-w      " delete one word